Seagate/management-controller-api-client-samples/mc-reference-scripts/login/README.md

 - Introduction

-LoginFactory provides six classes out of which three of them for XML API login and remaining three are for REST API login.
-LoginFactory is fully documented.
+LoginFactory provides six classes out of which three are for XML API login and remaining are for REST API login.

 It consumes these classes